Bubba8291/homebridge-sharkiq/README.md

 </span>

+### 2024-08-19: Shark uses a new login method.
+Starting in v1.2.0, homebridge-sharkiq has switched to the new method.
+See Step 2 to update the login for your instance.

 A new homebridge plugin for SharkIQ Vacuums.

-Contribution would be very helpful as this plugin is still new and has some small flaws here and there.
+Contributions are always welcome.
 I used the [sharkiq](https://github.com/JeffResc/sharkiq/) python module as a reference for creating the javascript wrapper to control SharkIQ Vacuums.

 This plguin has only been tested on the `UR250BEXUS` model.